edamame-course/2015-tutorials/final/2015-06-22-introduction_to_the_shell.md

 ls ..
 ```

-prints the contents of the `/home/username/edamame-data`.
+prints the contents of the directory one level higher than `tutorial_shell`.
 You can chain these together, so:

 ```
 ls ../../
 ```

-prints the contents of `/home/username` which is your home directory.
+prints the contents of two levels higher than `tutorial_shell`.
 Finally, the special directory `.` always refers to your current directory.
 So, `ls`, `ls .`, and `ls ././././.` all do the same thing, they print the contents of the current directory.
 This may seem like a useless shortcut right now, but we'll see when it is needed in a little while.

 To summarize, while you are in the `shell` directory, the commands `ls ~`, `ls ~/.`, `ls ../../`, and `ls /home/username` all do exactly the same thing.
 These shortcuts are not necessary, they are provided for your convenience.